 Find More Recipes Like This One:

-Use the Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
-Click here for more Slow Cooker / Pressure Cooker Recipes on my other site!
+Use Slow Cooker Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 This recipe was first posted in 2014.
 It was last updated with more information in 2022.